 The System of Care Law outlines steps towards building a comprehensive and integrated system of care for children in NH and is a cornerstone to advancing the work of the Collaborative and our State partners at the Department of Education (DOE)and Department of Health and Human Services (DHHS).

-The law also requires the DOE and DHHS to produce yearly reports on the State's progress in developing a System of Care.
-Thus far, two reports have been produced:
+The Law also requires the DOE and DHHS to produce yearly reports on the State's progress in developing a System of Care.
+Thus far, three reports have been produced:

 Year Two Report Released, January 2018:

 Report: Incremental progress on kids' mental health system

 Year One Report, a System of Care Approach

 Legislation Focuses Attention on Children's Mental Health